Updated: May 27

 That being said, it is important to realize that California is free to determine its own firearm policies, as the power was never delegated to Congress.
 Accordingly, the Tenth, not the Second Amendment controls, as I explained in this article.

 The shooter in Gilroy was able to fire 30 rounds into the panicked crowd.
 Imagine what lives may have been saved if the law-abiding citizens had been armed.
 But you won't hear that discussion from the local or state officials.
 California is not going to acknowledge the failings of gun control.
-Thanks to federalism, those seeking to be able to defend themselves and their families from assault, can move to a state that respects this right.
+Thanks to federalism, those seeking the ability to defend themselves and their families from assault, can move to a state that respects this right.

 Well-intentioned but misguided gun rights activists are seeking national solutions to our rights to personal protection.
 Some demand their out-of-state concealed carry permits be honored in California, such as National Concealed Carry Reciprocity.
 My advice to them is be careful what you wish for, as the very Supreme Court which effectively limited guns “protected” Second Amendment will also determine standards by which